 3. Lease a vehicle…?

-If the secondment is for a fixed term we can arrange lease periods to match the time in the UK, no need for a big initial outlay or worrying about disposal at the end.
+If the secondment is for a fixed term of two years or more, we can arrange lease periods to match the time in the UK, with no need for a big initial outlay or worrying about disposal at the end.
 All you will need to do is arrange the insurance.

-If the secondment has been arranged last minute… no problem!
-We have vehicles in stock ready to go at our showroom either for the entire secondment period or just until your new vehicle arrives.
+If the secondment has been arranged last minute or is for a shorter period… no problem!
+We often have vehicles in group stock ready to go either for the entire secondment period or just until your new vehicle arrives.
+Should our stock be fully utilised our short-term hire team can pull a vehicle in from the many partners that support us.

 If you are unsure how long the secondment will last, that’s no problem either!
-We have a flexible leasing solution, Open Lease, which offers short term lease deals with contracts from as little as 1 month, with a rolling monthly rental – effectively a pay-as-you-go lease deal!!
+We have a flexible leasing solution which offers short-term lease vehicles with contracts from as little as 1 month, with a rolling monthly rental – effectively a pay-as-you-go lease deal!!

 No ownership option, Contract Hire; eligibility conditions apply.
 Terms and conditions apply, too – please ask for full details.